bennyfactor/v7cms/README.md

 - Only users with emails in this list can access the admin panel
 - The application will reject all login attempts if `ADMIN_EMAILS` is not set (fail closed for security)
 - Changes to `ADMIN_EMAILS` require users to log out and log back in to take effect
+- ✅ Fully implemented in PR #31 with User.admin field and OAuth callback validation

 ## Technology Stack